Updated on November 16, 2021

 There is this annoying thing every time you try to reach out to a potential via Linkedin – the locked message button at the top of their profile.

-For your 2nd and 3rd connection on Linkedin you would either need to use their paid premium option, or go to the Sales Navigator.
-Or even, try to contact them though specifically targeted paid InMail campaigns and hope your message lands in their Linkedin Inbox.
+For your 2nd and 3rd connection on Linkedin, you would either need to use LinkedIn’s paid premium account or go to the Sales Navigator.
 Either way, you will need to pay for contacting a specific lead via the LinkedIn options.

 We are going to outline the fastest way to contact someone if not connected on Linkedin: